Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

     if(andSpec.IsSatisfiedBy(this))
     {
         var moneySentEvent = new MoneySentEvent(command.Transaction);
-        Emit(moneySentEvent);

         var feesDeductedEvent = new FeesDeductedEvent(new Money(0.25m));

-        Emit(feesDeductedEvent);
+        EmitAll(moneySentEvent, feesDeductedEvent);
     }
     return true;
 }
 ```

 > We have a command that actually produced two events as the outcome of its sucessful execution.
 This is quite ok and can happen from time to time.
 One successful command does not necessarily mean that only one event can be emitted.
 Transfering money reduces the account balance and charges a fee.
 For auditing purposes, it is a good to have these as separate events.
+Use the `EmitAll(...)` API when it comes to emitting more than one event from the same execution context to preserve the same transactional qualities that you need when persisting events to the event journal.

 Finally we need to handle the receiving of money from `ReceiveMoneyCommand`.